- About Our Office

 Informal: The process of gathering information either to help establish a suspicion of discrimination or retaliation or to attempt to resolve a disagreement without following a formal complaint process.

 Formal: The process of investigating a case of alleged discrimination or retaliation and making a determination as to whether or not either has occurred and, where appropriate, providing a resolution to the complaint.

 These options are available to all members of the university community; however some of the specific policies and procedures may vary based on your relationship to the university.
 For a detailed description of these options, please follow the relevant links below:

-Filing a complaint of discrimination and harassment with the Office of Equity and Inclusion does not preclude you from filing with other federal or state agencies.
+Filing a complaint of discrimination and harassment with the Office of Equal Opportunity and Access does not preclude you from filing with other federal or state agencies.

 Non-retaliation: An individual may file a complaint alleging retaliation in accordance with university policy.